 Kennell oversaw integration of deployment data from DoD’s DEERS personnel system and the development of TRICARE’s Ill, Injured, and Wounded (IIW) Service Member data file.
-For this file, we started with the cohort of personnel who deployed for

 Integrating clinical data into a corporate data warehouse

 At Kennell, we els in a way that allows analysts to structure their queries efficiently and effectively.
 Kennell has expertise in this area because we are both developers of large data warehousing systems, as well as analysts and users ourselves.
 We recently completed the data model design, development, and integration of Clinical Data Repository (CDR)/AHLTA data and the 3M Healthcare Data Dictionary (HDD) into the MHS Data Repository (MDR).
 Within a few months, Kennell successfully designed, developed, and processed the CDR’s highest value clinical data from fiscal year 2009 forward.
 The highest value clinical data sources we processed and made available in the MDR include: vital signs, appointments, immunizations, radiology results, laboratory results (including chemistry, pathology, and microbiology results), and medications.
-These data sources are now some of the most commonly used and requested data types in the MDR for clinical research studies
+These data sources are now some of the most commonly used and requested data types in the MDR for clinical research studies.

 De-identification and Privacy Support